-The Department for the Protection of the Faithful's Office of Child and Youth Protection shares in the mission of the Archdiocese of Newark to be a living sign of Jesus Christ’s presence by assisting our youth in building a relationship with God by providing a safe environment.
+The Department for the Protection of the Faithful consists of three offices; the Office of Child and Youth Protection shares in the mission of the Archdiocese of Newark to be a living sign of Jesus Christ's presence by assisting our youth in building a relationship with God by providing a safe environment.
 Toward this goal, the Office will implement and ensure compliance with the Charter for the Protection of Children and Young People.

 Online Recertification of Protecting God's Children